mwenclubhouse/python-queueup-bot/README.md

-# QueueUp-Bot
+#QueueUp Discord Bot
-Discord Bot Used for ECE 264 Srping 2021
+Basically QueueUp Live But on Discord